-A Comprehensive Operations Analysis for the TARC service area, which serves as an initial component of the overall assessment of current and future public transportation needs of the region and in the TARC Long-Range Plan, began in FY 2019 and were both completed in late 2021.

-- The Coordinated Human Service Transportation Plan (CHSTP) was most recently updated in November 2020.
-An update of this document is currently underway and should be completed in FY 2025.
-This plan analyzes gaps in transportation service for the identified populations and provides guidance for the use of funds from the Federal Transit Administration's (FTA) Section 5310 Elderly Individuals and Individuals with Disabilities Program. - TARC was selected by the MPO as the Designated Recipient for FTA Section 5310 funding for the urbanized area in both Kentucky and Indiana, and KIPDA staff monitors the progress of that funding program. - Coordination and cooperation with TARC will assist the MPO in performance management for transit in the region.
-This includes TARC-specific asset management and safety performance management that is a part of KIPDA's Performance Management Plan. - Cooperation and coordination of the efforts of TARC and Every Commute Counts (the regional rideshare program) to encourage alternatives to single occupant vehicle travel through service marketing, rideshare matching, and vanpool fleet management is ongoing.
+- A Comprehensive Operations Analysis for the TARC service area, which serves as an initial component of the overall assessment of current and future public transportation needs of the region and in the TARC Long-Range Plan, began in FY 2019 and were both completed in late 2021. - In FY 2025, TARC initiated the TARC 2025 Network Redesign process.
+KIPDA staff took part in this process which will likely lead to a more efficient route restructuring in the near future.
+TARC Board action is expected in late FY 2025 or early FY 2026 to approve the restructured network. - The Coordinated Human Service Transportation Plan (CHSTP) was most recently updated in October 2024.
+This plan analyzes gaps in transportation service for the identified populations and provides guidance for the use of funds from the Federal Transit Administration's (FTA) Section 5310 Elderly Individuals and Individuals with Disabilities Program. - TARC was selected by the MPO as the Designated Recipient for FTA Section 5310 funding for the urbanized area in both Kentucky and Indiana, and KIPDA staff monitor the progress of that funding program. - Coordination and cooperation with TARC will assist the MPO in performance management for transit in the region.
+This includes TARC-specific asset management and safety performance management, which is a part of KIPDA's Performance Management Plan. - Cooperation and coordination of the efforts of TARC and Every Commute Counts (the regional rideshare program) to encourage alternatives to single occupant vehicle travel through service marketing, rideshare matching, and vanpool fleet management is ongoing.